 Students of all backgrounds are welcome to attend.
 (You are not required to be members of First Church.)
 We are a reading camp, so those who read at or below their grade reading level or who are at the highest risk of dropping below grade level without literacy support are given priority enrollment.
 Campers must have completed Kindergarten-4th grade by June 2018 to be considered for acceptance.

-Applications will be available online, through your child’s reading teacher, at the church (4715 Price Road), or by mail (call Felicia 918-336-3361 to request one) beginning in March 2018.
-Applications received after the deadline will be put on a waiting list.
-Parents of accepted children will be notified in May.
+Applications are available through your child’s reading teacher, at the church (4715 Price Road), or by mail (call Felicia 918-336-3361 to request one).
+Applications received after May 11 will be put on a waiting list.
+Parents of accepted children will be notified by May 21.

 Family Fun Nights

 Dates for two family fun nights will be announced the first week of camp.
 The first will be an open house style evening where parents will experience an abbreviated day at camp with their children.
 The second will be a final concert by the children and award ceremony.
 A free family dinner will be served at both!

 There is a one-time $10 supply fee for families who are able to pay, but scholarships are available upon request.

 Schedule and Attendance Policy

 Project Transformation is every Monday-Thursday from 9 a.m. – 3 p.m. from June 4 – July 26.
 Campers have July 4-5 off.
 Please understand that in order for your child to fully benefit from this program, regular attendance is required.
 Your child may not miss more than eight (8) days of camp.